$C$-triviality of manifolds of low dimensions: Introduction

-\section{Introduction.}
+\section{Introduction}

-Recall that a space $X$ is said to be $C$-trivial if the total Chern class $c(\alpha)$ equals $1$ for every complex vector bundle $\alpha$ over $X$.
-There are analogous definitions of a $W$-trivial (respectively, $P$-trivial) space : a space $X$ is $W$-trivial (respectively $P$-trivial) if for every real vector bundle $\alpha$ over $X$, the total Stiefel-Whitney class $w(\alpha)$ (respectively the total Pontrjagin class $p(\alpha)$) equals $1$.
+A space $X$ is said to be $C$-trivial if the total Chern class $c(\alpha)$ equals $1$ for every complex vector bundle $\alpha$ over $X$.
+There are analogous definitions of a $W$-trivial (respectively, $P$-trivial) space, to describe spaces where the total Stiefel-Whitney class $w(\alpha)$ (respectively the total Pontrjagin class $p(\alpha)$) equals $1$ for every real vector bundle $\alpha$ over $X$.

 Given a space $X$, it is an interesting question to understand whether or not $X$ is $W$-trivial, $P$-trivial or $C$-trivial.
 In recent times several authors have investigated this question.
 We refer the reader to \cite{bhatta}, \cite{tanaka1}, \cite{tanaka}, \cite{ajaydold}, \cite{chern}, \cite{podder} and the references therein.